PaoloTorregroza/PASH/README.md

 ### Disclaimer

 I know this is a very simple shell, but I learned a lot about operating systems and memory management whit C.
+Please, do not use as a serious shell, there is some known exploits.

 ### Todo